Plant Protein for Vegans (a Long List)

 = 46 grams of protein

-How is it that, throughout my entire life, our US authoritative bodies never shared any of this data when they told me what protein to eat?
+How is it that, throughout my entire life, our US authoritative bodies never shared any of this data when they told me which type of protein I should eat?

-This data showed me that my daily protein needs are typically met by lunchtime—by eating whole (minimally processed) plant-based vegan food.
+The USDA data showed me that half my daily protein is consumed at breakfast alone and all my daily protein needs are often met by lunch—simply by eating whole plant-based vegan food.

-It seems the human race has had difficulty letting go of old protein myths because authoritative bodies continue repeating old protein myths.
+No wonder the human race has had difficulty letting go of old protein myths.
+Authoritative bodies keep repeating old protein myths.

-People regularly tell me that I need to eat more protein—or that they could never eat a climate-friendly diet because they need animal protein.
+So people still regularly tell me that they think I need to eat more protein—or that they could never eat a climate-friendly diet because they need protein from animals.

-It seems others have not yet independently verified the data below.
+It seems most humans have not yet independently verified the US government data.
 And who can blame them?
 We were taught to trust what we were taught.
-We must instead think critically and verify.

 Protein is, essentially, in almost everything I eat.
 In tiny quantities, in medium quantities, and in large quantities.
 I literally eat protein all day long.